Automotive a-class explained

 Two points connected define a line, and three points define a plane.
 So a mesh is seen as a lot of connected triangular* surfaces.

 Nurbs are a little more complicated.
-They have their origin in drafting (making technical drawings).
+They have their origin in drafting (making technical drawings) especially those of boat builders.
 Drafters needed to have a precise and reproducible way of making complex curves.
 The answer was a flexible “ruler” called a spline held in place with weights.

 Old-school spline ruler